-It’s never too early nor too late when it comes to insurance-planning, especially when it concerns your future.
-Of course, when talking about term life insurance, there’s a lot of things you need to consider before committing to a policy.
-How much coverage should you get?
-How long should the tenure be?
-Which add-on coverage should you consider to supplement your term life insurance policy?
+It’s never too early nor too late when it comes to insurance-planning, especially since it concerns both your immediate and long-term future.
+When talking about life insurance, there’s a lot of things you need to consider before committing to a policy.
+What tenure should you choose?
+Is term life a better option than whole life insurance?
+What is term life insurance, exactly?

-Term Life insurance is a very common form of life insurance and provides a lump sum payout if you die in the course of the policy duration or if you suffer from a Total Permanent Disability.
-Known also as pure life insurance, it is priced affordably so that anyone can apply for it at any life stage and with this policy in hand, you can stay assured that you and your family will be protected in the occasion that something unfortunate happens to you.
+Term life insurance is a very common form of life insurance and provides a lump sum payout if you die in the course of the policy duration or if you suffer from a total permanent disability (TPD).
+It is priced affordably so that anyone can apply for it at any life stage and with this policy in hand, you can stay assured that you and your family will be protected in the occasion that something unfortunate happens to you.

-For instance, let’s say that you’re a term life insurance policyholder, you will make payments called premiums to an insurance company or bank.
-In return, you will receive a fixed amount of money (lump sum) amount of coverage as the key benefit.
+As a term life insurance policyholder, you will make payments called premiums to an insurance provider.
+As long as the policy is active, you will receive a fixed amount of lump sum coverage as the key benefit.

-The benefit will be paid out to you or the beneficiaries of the policy as a lump sum in the event of death.
-In addition, you can extend the coverage to also include terminal illness, critical illness or total and permanent disability.
+This benefit will be paid out to the beneficiaries of the policy in the event of death or TPD.

-No-one wants to think about their own death, let alone plan for it.
+No one wants to think about their own death, let alone plan for it.
 However, if you have a Term Life insurance policy, should the worst happen, your family can be provided for financially.
-Here are a few scenarios how this can be relevant for you:
+Here are a few scenarios how this can be relevant to you:

 If something unexpected happens to me…

 By buying a term insurance plan on your own life with a sufficient sum assured, you can ensure the financial stability of your dependents even when you are not around anymore.
 This assurance provides every individual with peace of mind free from financial worries.